 According to the U.S. Bureau of Labor Statistics, employment of pharmacy technicians is projected to grow nine percent (9%) from 2014 to 2024.
 This is faster than the average for all occupations.
 Increased demand for prescription medications will lead to a greater demand for pharmaceutical services.

-- Typical Entry-Level Education: On-the-job training or post-secondary education program
+- Typical Entry-Level Education: High school diploma or equivalent

 - Work Experience in Related Occupation: None